FREE TRIAL UPGRADE!

 Drivers must comply with the state’s requirements, which may vary from the above.

 Once drivers’ CDL/CLP medical status has been entered into their driving record by the driver licensing authority, they must be recertified before the prior certificate expires.
 Until their licensing authority transitions to the direct update process from the National Registry, CDL/CLP drivers must submit their medical certificates to their licensing authority.
 If they do not, their operator’s licenses will be downgraded, which affects their ability to operate a commercial motor vehicle (CMV).
-Beginning not later than June 23, 2025, medical certification information will be forwarded to the licensing agency automatically, and CDL/CLP drivers will no longer need to provide their medical cards to the agency.
+From the National Registry not later than June 23, 2025, medical certification information will be forwarded to the CDL driver's licensing agency automatically, and CDL/CLP drivers will no longer need to provide their medical cards to the agency, nor will carriers have to verify the examiner was on the National Registry on the date of the exam.

 Types of forms

 The MCSA-5876: The Medical Examiner’s Certificate must be completed whenever a driver is medically certified.
-On and after June 23, 2025, CDL drivers will need to make sure they receive a medical certificate from the examiner since the regulations do not require examiners to issue them medical cards after that date.
+On and after June 23, 2025, per FMCSA's recommendation, CDL drivers should request a medical certificate from the examiner since the regulations do not require examiners to issue them medical cards after that date.

 When using the form, medical examiners (MEs) may select whether the driver is: